 Advertising and Marketing Revenues.
-Our advertising and marketing revenues are derived principally from online advertising and marketing, including social display ads and promoted marketing.
+Our advertising and marketing revenues are derived principally from online advertising and marketing, including display advertising and promoted marketing.

-Social Display Ad Arrangements.
-Social display ad arrangements allow customers to place advertisements on particular areas of our platform in particular formats, which are displayed over particular periods of time, which is typically no more than three months.
-We recognize social display ad arrangements based on the number of times that the advertisements have been displayed on a CPM basis.
-Our social display ads may also be charged on a CPD basis, under which we recognize revenues ratably over the contract periods.
+Display Advertising Arrangements.
+Display advertising arrangements allow customers to place advertisements on particular areas of our platform in particular formats, which are displayed over particular periods of time.
+We recognize display advertising arrangements based on the number of times that the advertisements have been displayed on a CPM basis.
+Our display advertising may also be charged on a CPD basis, under which we recognize revenues ratably over the contract periods.